 We are a work in progress

-But, there’s the ego that gets in the way of our spiritual side because the ego is disconnected from God/Source/universe.
+The ego gets in the way of our spiritual nature because the ego is disconnected from God/Source/universe.

 The ego is the part of you that needs to be superior, compares yourself, wants to be right… and most of us are attached to our ego’s to varying degrees.